-An indoor waterpark operator agreed to pay $4,750,000 to settle claims that it caused the death of one child and seriously injured another after serving alcohol to the childrens’ father when he was visibly intoxicated.
-The waterpark was owned and operated by defendant Apex Parks Group, LLC, a defunct company.
+An indoor waterpark operator agreed to pay $4,750,000 settlement for wrongful death.
+That was to settle claims that it caused the death of one child and seriously injured another.
+It all happened after serving alcohol to the childrens’ father when he was visibly intoxicated.
+The waterpark owner and operator was defendant Apex Parks Group, LLC, a defunct company.
 It was one of the Top 20 settlements for the year in New Jersey.

-RD’s clients were represented by Lou DeVoto.
-The lawsuit was filed in Superior Court, Camden County by the children’s mother Ana Silva against the waterpark operator and her ex-husband Marcelo Rizzo.
+The children’s mother Ana Silva filed a lawsuit in Superior Court, Camden County.
+It was against the waterpark operator and her ex-husband Marcelo Rizzo.
 Evidence uncovered by DeVoto during discovery showed that co-defendant Marcelo Rizzo consumed the equivalent of 16 -18 shots of alcohol in a 3-1/2 hour period.
-Mr. Rizzo’s blood alcohol level was more than double the legal limit almost three hours after the crash and toxicology experts opined that he was well above the limit for visible intoxication when he was served.
-Receipts showed that Rizzo had a $100 bar bill and described himself as “pretty smashed” in a text message to his girlfriend prior to consuming his last drink.
+Mr. Rizzo’s blood alcohol level was more than double the legal limit almost three hours after the crash.
+Toxicology experts opined that he was well above the limit for visible intoxication when he was served.
+Receipts showed that Rizzo had a $100 bar bill.
+He described himself as “pretty smashed” in a text message to his girlfriend prior to consuming his last drink.

 Defendant Rizzo was arrested and pleaded guilty to reckless homicide and endangering the welfare of a minor.
 He is serving a ten-year prison sentence.
 Apex Parks Group, LLC filed bankruptcy during the pendency of the case.
-Plaintiffs were successful in removing the case from bankruptcy on the condition that plaintiffs could not seek recovery above the available insurance proceeds.
+Plaintiffs were successful in removing the case from bankruptcy.
+The condition was that plaintiffs could not seek recovery above the available insurance proceeds.

 The case settled on October 14, 2020 after mediation with the Honorable Mark B. Epstein, Retired Judge of the Superior Court.
-Defendant Apex Parks Group, LLC paid $1,750,000 to settle the wrongful death claim and $3,000,000 to settle the minor’s injury and emotional distress claim.
+Defendant Apex Parks Group, LLC paid $1,750,000 to settle the settlement for wrongful death claim and $3,000,000 to settle the minor’s injury and emotional distress claim.
 They denied any wrongdoing.
-The case against defendant Rizzo was not settled.
+The case against defendant Rizzo remains inconclusive.
 A Friendly hearing is pending as is a motion to bar the defendant father from recovering any settlement proceeds from his deceased daughter’s estate.